Zeyu-Li/unity-user-guide/README.md

           }
       }
       ```
       \* Note if you don't want the animation to loop, go to the animation in where you saved your animation and uncheck **Loop Time**

 <a name="events"></a>

 ### 4i Events

-Events are add much needed interactions into a game, but keep in mind that every event requires a lot of work.
+Events add much needed interactions into a game, but keep in mind that every event requires a lot of work.
 With this in mind, let's implement a button that triggers a platform.

   1. Have a button and platform object ready.
 If not, feel free to use the ones below